 the central square.
 In a village, I see the first of their famous blue cows

 - which does look a bit grey to me.
 Another field have donkeys, and one

 I pass the large Semois River on one of the beautiful country roads.
 A bit after, I'm stopped by a police woman.
 She claims she only speak French, and for the fun of it, I do ask if she should speak Swedish, Norwegian, Russian, Spanish, Italian, English, German or Danish - in these languishes.
 She have no humour.

 Then a lot of police vehicles star to pass.
 At first; it guess it must be the Belgium president.
-More flashing blue lights, and I think Thump.
+More flashing blue lights, and I think it could be Thump.
 The the bicycles start to pass, and it turns out to be the Circut Ardennes.
 I follow them to Bouillon, which is a pretty town.
 Here are numerous restaurants and alike, and I do a few of the streets and walk along the big Semois River.